daniel-costa-hk/memorygame/README.md

 # Memory Game
 A match color memory done in native Javascript with an MVC pattern.
+A good practice to understand native javascript behaviour ;-)

 # Tech Kit
 MySQL <br />